-- entering into an agreement with existing holders of AMDQ to transfer an agreed quantity from one site to another or to the reference hub; - entering into an agreement with existing holders of AMDQ cc to transfer an agreed quantity at the reference hub; - apply and negotiate with the DTS service provider for AMDQ cc when they expand the capacity of the DTS or when existing AMDQ cc contracts that others hold expire; - contract with the DTS service provider to privately expand the DTS capacity;589 and - bid for and purchase spare AMDQ at auctions conducted by AEMO from time to time.
+- entering into an agreement with existing holders of AMDQ to transfer an agreed quantity from one site to another or to the reference hub; - entering into an agreement with existing holders of AMDQ cc to transfer an agreed quantity at the reference hub; - applying and negotiating with the DTS service provider for AMDQ cc when they expand the capacity of the DTS or when existing AMDQ cc contracts that others hold expire; - contracting with the DTS service provider to privately expand the DTS capacity; and - bidding for and purchasing spare AMDQ at auctions conducted by AEMO from time to time.

 Historically, limited quantities of AMDQ have been traded between participants.
 In its 2011 paper outlining transmission capacity issues in the DWGM, AEMO noted it had auctioned 12.5 TJ of unallocated AMDQ from defunct Tariff D customer sites and has transferred a further 75 TJ in 106 transactions since transfers commenced in 2001.
 Of the transfers, 43 per cent by volume and 65 per cent by number were internal transfers to related organisations.
-590